SciPhi-AI/R2R/py/README.md

 # About
 R2R (Reason to Retrieve) is the most advanced AI retrieval system, supporting Retrieval-Augmented Generation (RAG) with production-ready features.
 Built around a containerized RESTful API, R2R offers multimodal content ingestion, hybrid search functionality, knowledge graphs, and comprehensive user and document management.

+R2R also includes **RAWR** (Reasoning Agents with RAG), a multi-step reasoning system that fetches relevant data and provides richer, context-aware answers for complex queries.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).